 Solution.
-Our solution to Problem 1 essentially serves as the proof here for the insertion algorithm.
+Our solution to Problem 1 serves as the proof here for insertion.

 Let us now look at the case of deletion.
 Let Π be the root-to-leaf path followed by the deletion algorithm.
 The algorithm removes the leaf node of Π , and then fixes the imbalanced nodes of Π in bottom-up order.
-Next, we will prove the following claims:
+Next, we will prove:

-- 1. Before fixing an imbalanced node u, all other nodes on Π are balanced. - 2. u has a 2-level imbalance situation.
+- Claim 1: Before fixing an imbalanced node u on Π , every proper ancestor of u is balanced. - Claim 2: The node u defined in Claim 1 has a 2-level imbalance situation.

-This will complete our proof for the deletion case as well.
+This will complete our proof for deletion as well.